-2. E Evaluate internal control systems 2.1 Intern al controls Learners need to understand: ers need to be able to: 2.1.1 the purpose of internal controls: facilitate operations safeguard assets prevent and detect fraud ensure quality of internal and external reporting 2.1.4 2.1.5 assess how a strong system of internal controls can minimise the risk of loss to an organisation assess how a strong system of internal controls can ensure ethical standards in an organisation.
-2.1.2 compliance the types of internal controls used in different parts of the accounting function: segregation of duties organisational controls authorisation and approval physical controls supervision personnel arithmetical and accounting 2.1.3 management how different types of internal controls suit different types of organisations: size (small, medium, large) nature (cash-based, credit-based, online).
+2. I 2.
+Evaluate internal control systems 2.1 Internal controls Learne ers need to understand: Learn ers need to be able to: 2.1.1 the purpose of internal controls: facilitate operations safeguard assets prevent and detect fraud ensure quality of internal and external reporting compliance 2.1.4 2.1.5 assess how a strong system of internal controls can minimise the risk of loss to an organisation assess how a strong system of internal controls can ensure ethical standards in an organisation.
+2.1.2 the types of internal controls used in different parts of the accounting function: segregation of duties organisational controls authorisation and approval physical controls supervision personnel arithmetical and accounting 2.1.3 management how different types of internal controls suit different types of organisations: size (small, medium, large) nature (cash-based, credit-based, online).

-2.2 Prevent and detect fraud and systemic weaknesses Learners need to understand: Learners need to be able to: 2.2.1 the common types of fraud within a business: 2.2.5 fraud may occur misappropriation of funds (monetary, inventory) 2.2.6 an organisation: misstatement of financial statements (singularity, over - financial - non-financial 2.2.2 time) systemic weaknesses and their causes: 2.2.7 assess how internal controls can be used in preventing and detecting fraud lack of controlspoor implementation of controls 2.2.8 make suggestions for internal controls to detect and prevent fraud lack of monitoring lack of leadership 2.2.9 assess the cause of systemic weaknesses in internal control 2.2.3 implications for an organisation if fraud occurs: - financial systems. - non-financial 2.2.4 the role of internal controls in: - preventing fraud and errors detecting fraud and errors.
+2.2 Prevent and detect fraud and systemic weaknesses Learners need to understand: Learners need to be able to: 2.2.1 the common types of fraud within a business: 2.2.5 fraud may occur misappropriation of funds (monetary, inventory) 2.2.6 an organisation: misstatement of financial statements (singularity, over - financial - non-financial 2.2.2 time) systemic weaknesses and their causes: 2.2.7 assess how internal controls can be used in preventing and detecting fraud lack of controls poor implementation of controls 2.2.8 make suggestions for internal controls to detect and prevent fraud lack of monitoring lack of leadership 2.2.9 assess the cause of systemic weaknesses in internal control 2.2.3 fraud occurs: systems. - financial - non-financial 2.2.4 the role of internal controls in: - preventing fraud and errors detecting fraud and errors.

-3. E Evaluate an organisation's accounting system and underpinning procedures 3.1 An organisation's accounting system and i ts effectiveness Learners need to understand: Learners need to be able to: 3.1.1 control objectives, risks and control procedures for accounting systems: 3.1.3 identify deficiencies in accounting systems that have an impact on: - purchasing cost-effectiveness - sales reliability - expenses - timeliness 3.1.2 payroll inventory non-current assets bank and cash how an organisation's accounting system can support ethical standards 3.1.4 3.1.5 in accounting systems and sustainable practice. - reputation.
-3.2 Risk c of fraud Learne ers need to understand: Learne ers need to be able to: 3.2.1 the risk assessment process: identify the risk 3.2.2 assess the impact of poor internal controls on an organisation's exposure to risk evaluate the risk 3.2.3 assess risk using the following measures:
+3. E 3.
+Evaluate an organisation's accounting system and underpinning procedures 3.1 An organisation's accounting system and its effectiveness Learners need to understand: Learners need to be able to: 3.1.1 control objectives, risks and control procedures for accounting systems: 3.1.3 identify deficiencies in accountin systems that have an impact on - cost-effectiveness - reliability - purchasing - sales - expenses - timeliness - payroll - inventory 3.1.4 in accounting systems non-current assets bank and cash 3.1.5 evaluate impact of deficiencies in an accounting system including: - time 3.1.2 how an organisation's accounting system can support ethical standards and sustainable practice. - money - reputation.
+3.2 Risk o of fraud I Learne ers need to understand: Learne ers need to be able to: 3.2.1 the risk assessment process: identify the risk 3.2.2 assess the impact of poor internal controls on an organisation's evaluate the risk 3.2.3 exposure to risk assess risk using the following measures:

 respond to the risk (manage/mitigate risk by taking appropriate action) ensure compliance (legal and regulatory) monitor, review and report. risk matrix low, medium, high numerical grade (where the number increases as the risk becomes more serious).
 3.2.4 recommend a response to risk, ensuring compliance with regulatory and legal requirements 3.2.5 propose monitoring review and report actions in response to an identified risk.
-3.3 Operating practice Learners need to understand: 3.3.1 why accounting systems should be reviewed regularly to ensure that they are fit for purpose 3.3.2 that the accounting systems used by an organisation should: be cost-effective encourage ethical principles and practice support sustainability principles and practice meet the specific information needs of the organisation.
+3.3 Operating practice Learners need to understand: 3.3.1 why accounting systems should be reviewed regularly to ensure that they are fit for purpose 3.3.2 that the accounting systems used by an organisation should: - be cost-effective - encourage ethical principles and practice - support sustainability principles and practice - meet the specific information needs of the organisation.